-Fig. 12.
-Pose Estimation cumulative error distribution curves on AFW dataset.
-The numbers in the legend are the percentage of faces that are labeled within $\pm 15^{\circ}$ error tolerance.
+Fig. 11.
+Cumulative error distribution curves for pose estimation on AFW dataset.
+The numbers in the legend are the percentage of faces that are labeled within $\pm 15^\circ$ error tolerance.

-The performance traits of R-CNN_Pose, Multitask_Face, HyperFace and HF-ResNet for pose estimation task are similar to that of the landmarks localization task.
-R-CNN_Pose and Multitask_Face perform comparable to each other whereas HyperFace achieves a boosted performance due to the intermediate layers fusion.
+HyperFace achieves a boosted performance due to the intermediate layers fusion.
 It shows that tasks which rely on the structure and orientation of the face work well with features from lower layers of the CNN.
-HF-ResNet further improves the performance for roll, pitch as well as yaw.